Jim Brunzell: Singles competition (1988–1993)

-Later career (1993–1999)

-Brunzell left WWF in 1993 and competed on the independent circuit, primarily in the Chicago area.
+Universal Wrestling Federation (1991, 1993)

 He also wrestled for Herb Abrams' Universal Wrestling Federation (UWF) in 1991.
 While there, he reunited with B. Brian Blair under the name Masked Confusion, winning the tag team title twice.
-After the UWF closed, Brunzell returned to the independent circuit and continued to wrestle until the mid-1990s, but still making sporadic appearances in the late-1990s and early 2000s.
+They also returned to UWF in 1993.

+Late career (1993–2000)

+Brunzell left WWF in 1993 and competed on the independent circuit, primarily in the Chicago area.

 On May 23, 1993, Brunzell wrestled at World Championship Wrestling's inaugural Slamboree pay-per-view in a six-man tag match alongside fellow "legends" Wahoo McDaniel and Blackjack Mulligan against Dick Murdoch, Don Muraco, and "Superfly" Jimmy Snuka.
 In 1994, he appeared in the American Wrestling Federation as a guest referee in a bout for the AWF Heavyweight Championship, in which Tito Santana beat Bob Orton Jr. to win the title.

-Brunzell wrestled his final professional wrestling match in 1999 on the "Wrestle America 2000" event held on Crystal, Minnesota, against The Hater in a winning effort for Brunzell.
+Brunzell wrestled his final professional wrestling match in 2000 on the "Wrestle America 2000" event held on Corcoran, Minnesota, with Derrick Dukes against Bill Irwin and Chuck The New Age Farmer in a winning effort for Brunzell and Dukes.